Just Tides Logo

 Map showing the location of River Neath Entrance

-Today's tide times for River Neath Entrance start with a high tide at 03:03, reaching 8.0 meters in the night.
-Low tide sets in at 09:20, with the water level falling to 1.6 meters.
-A high tide occurs at 15:37, peaking at 8.1 meters in the afternoon.
-Low tide sets in at 21:48, with the water level falling to 1.6 meters.
+Today's tide times for River Neath Entrance start with a high tide at 6:49 am, reaching 9.2 meters in the morning.
+Low tide sets in at 1:00 pm, with the water level falling to 1.8 meters.
+A high tide occurs at 7:12 pm, peaking at 9.4 meters in the evening.

 • High